Updated March 2018

 - Stroller Weight: 27 lbs (single), which is pretty light for convertibles (in singles mode), and 31 lbs (double)

 - Weight Limits: 44 lbs (a 5 y/o) for primary seat and 33 lbs (a 3 y/o) for the second seat

-The second seat attaches in the rear lower position and holds your smaller child, much like the B-Ready, up to 33 lbs (the lowest weight limit of the four), and must be removed to be folded.
+To turn the Sport into a double, you attach the second seat to the rear, lower position.
+It holds up to 33 lbs (the lowest weight limit of the four strollers we cover here), and must be removed to fold the stroller up.

 The big downside to this stroller is that the storage disappears with the addition of the 2nd seat, although you can buy pannier bags for the side(s).
 You can also hang your diaper bag from the handlebar.